SFC-Demo/edge/README.md

-This is the content of my file and the 2nd line of it
+This is the content of my file and the 2nd line of it version 2